jscarfo11/BrainsCogs/docs/source/ChannelLock.rst

 Commands
 --------
 ^^^^^^^
-channellock (cl)
+channellock
 ^^^^^^^

     This command is the main command for the cog.
 It allows you to manage all of the settings for the channel lock.
+It has an alias of ``cl``.

     It has the following subcommands: